DataStax-Examples/sample-app-template/GETTING_STARTED.md

 ## Create an Application Token
 1. After your database is provisioned, we need to generate an Application Token for our App.
-Go to the `Settings` tab in the database home screen.
+Go to the `Organization Settings` link in the organization menu on the top left of the Dashboard screen.
 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-db-settings.png)

 2. Select `Database Admin` for the role for this Sample App and then generate the token.
 Download the CSV so that we can use the credentials we need later.